Betting Exchanges: The Curse of Disruptive Innovation.

 C:They must display and disseminate their betting rules.

 D: They must consent to having their play and payment systems checked by someone authorised by the Gambling Commission.

 E: They must at all time seperate money belonging to punters and their own operating resources.

 F: On matters of public policy, the exchanges will be subjected to the same level of regulation as any other gambling product operating through the internet.

-The paper also stated, that persuant to the steps which will be taken to achieve the Government's regulatory objectives, there will be no need for individual layers on the betting exchanges to be licensed;.
+The paper also stated, that persuant to the steps which would be taken to achieve the Government's regulatory objectives, there would be no need for individual layers on the betting exchanges to be licensed;.

 The Joint Committee on the Draft Gambling Bill when making their deliberations in April 2004 stated;

 We believe that the best way of achieving a balance between these points is to ensure that those using the exchanges to lay bets professionally are identified, regulated, made subject to the appropriate levy arrangements, and have their status checked.

 It was the Committe's contention that persons using the exchanges to lay professionally (non-recreational users), should be identified and dealt with appropriately;

 non-recreational users should be identified through their betting patterns, with due regard given to the amount laid as well as the frequency of laying;